 Unfortunately the “Wal-Mart effect” is beginning to take foot in Dentistry.
 Corporations are building more and more dental offices across the country.
 What you may not realize is that in a corporate dental office corporate management, *not the dentist*, is often times making important decisions that could affect the quality of your treatment, from the quality of materials used, to the actual procedure that is rendered.

 We in contrast, are not a corporate dental office or part of a “Dental Chain”.
 In a corporate dental office, the Dentist who is providing treatment for you is almost always an employee, not the owner.
 This is why you may have noticed that you end up seeing a different Dentist every other time you go to the Dentist.
-Dr. Krumholz on the other hand has owned this practice since 1980.
+Dr. Magruder is the owner of this office which has been a privately owned dental office since 1929.
 Expect to see the same Dentist every time you come to our office and expect to receive care which is much more personalized.

 We can provide most of your dental needs here at our office but we know when it is best to refer our patients to specialists.
 We don’t believe it is in our patient’s best interest to attempt every procedure in our office.
 Some procedures require advanced training and skill in order to be completed with predictable success.
 Many offices on the other hand attempt almost every procedure in their office, which in many cases is not in the patients best interest and can lead to failures that can compromise a patient’s Dental health for life!
 General dentists are more than capable of handling most dental procedures but some of the more complicated procedures such as complex root canal treatment and intermediate to complex implant placement should be handled by the Endodontist and Oral Surgeon/Periodontist respectively.
 Think of it like your Family Physician doing heart surgery on you instead of this complex surgery being performed by a Cardiothoracic Surgeon.